Why Visit Turin:

-Turin, Torino in Italian, is an interesting and often overlooked city in the Piedmont region of Italy.
-Famous for the Shroud of Turin and Fiat auto plants, Turin has a lot more to offer.
+Turin, or Torino, is an interesting and often overlooked city in the Piedmont (Piemonte) region of Italy.
+Famous for the Shroud of Turin and Fiat auto plants, the city has a lot more to offer.
 From its Baroque cafes and architecture to its arcaded shopping promenades and museums, Turin is a great city for wandering and exploring.
-Turin hosted the 2006 Winter Olympics and makes a good base for exploring nearby mountains and valleys.
+It also makes a good base for exploring nearby mountains and valleys.

 Transportation to Turin: